-The National Stem Cell Foundation (NSCF) has partnered with Summit for Stem Cell to support the development of a patient-specific stem cell therapy for the treatment of Parkinson’s disease at The Scripps Research Institute (TSRI) in San Diego, California.
+The National Stem Cell Foundation (NSCF) partnered with Summit for Stem Cell to support the development of a patient-specific stem cell therapy for the treatment of Parkinson’s disease at Scripps Research in La Jolla, California.

 This patient-specific therapy has the potential to halt or reverse the damage of Parkinson’s disease and other neurological disorders, including ALS.